 Why can’t we just rely on a lawyer’s opinion like we used to?

-The primary reason is that title insurance covers the lender for things that a lawyer’s opinion does not.
+The primary reason is that title insurance will cover the lender for things that a lawyer’s opinion does not.

-Of course there are the other 30 or so covered risks that are also beneficial to a lender like survey coverage, gap coverage, title problem coverage etc., but in the end the title insurance provides an additional layer of protection for the lender (and most importantly the lender’s investors) far greater than what is afforded by a lawyer’s opinion.
-That is why it has now become the industry standard in Canada, especially for private and non-bank lenders.
+In the end, title insurance provides an additional layer of protection for the lender (and most importantly the lender’s investors).
+Protection that is far greater than what is afforded by a lawyer’s opinion.
+That is why title insurance has now become the industry standard in Canada, especially for private and non-bank lenders.